 Great Bend Fire Department

-The following meals will be served Feb.
-24 through Feb.
-28. The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
+The following meals will be served April 7 through April 11.
+The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
 The breakfast menu is offered only to students in USD 428.
 Menus are subject to change without notice.
 Milk served with all meals.
 All meals as offered meet USDA nutritional guidelines.

 State Conservationist Eric B. Banks for the U.S. Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) has announced the extension of the cutoff date to April 18, for the Cooperative Conservation Partnership Initiative (CCPI).
 Even though CCPI is no longer a program under the 2014 Farm Bill, NRCS will honor existing CCPI agreements through fiscal year 2014.
 The CCPI provides financial and technical assistance through the Environmental Quality Incentives Program to owners and operators of agricultural land and nonindustrial private forestlands.

 It was April Fool's Day, but it certainly was no joke when Shelly Post and Kayci (Scott) Strickland learned that they have been named as USD 428 teachers of the year for the 2014-15 school year.

 Randy Parsons, sales associate with Coldwell Banker Sell Real Estate, has been honored as a member of the company's 2013 International Sterling Society.
 This distinguished membership is awarded to the Top 16 percent of the approximately 82,000 sales associates worldwide in the Coldwell Banker® system.

 The registration date for the annual Hard Winter Wheat Quality Tour is coming up soon.
 The tour, sponsored by the Wheat Quality Council, assesses the condition and yield potential of the hard winter wheat crop across the state of Kansas.